g-clef/g-clef.github.io/why.md

 single time I tried, and I found I was spending a lot of time just running in place.

 That sucked.
 So...rebuild time.

+## Why not just go to the cloud?

+Since I want to spend more time with family but still have a lab, why not outsource the whole problem to aws/google/azure?
+I'm not doing that for a few reasons:
+ 1) Trust - Part of the point of this cluster is that I'm doing research on malware.
+While the various cloud providers all *say* that they won't reach inside customer datasets, at my scale I have no monetary or reputational weight to make sure that stays true.
+I've already gotten emails from my 'net provider telling me that they noticed my malware scraping traffic, and were concerned one of my systems had been hacked.
+The last thing I need is for an AWS support person to get one of those emails, look at my S3 bucket-o-malware, freak out, and delete multiple years of work at one swoop.
+ 2) Cost - While buying servers and drives is expensive, it's a cost that gets amortized over a *long* time.
+I'm fairly convinced that the long term cost of running my own lab is lower than it would be if I were running it in the cloud, but much spikier.
+I (probably) wouldn't get a $4k bill from AWS in one month, the way I did when I was buying a NAS and a bunch of drives for it, but I wouldn't be at all surprised if my lab equivalent in AWS would cost that over the course of a year or so.
+I'm very lucky to have the income to be able to absorb the one-time cost spikes so that I can save more in the long run.